 You should complete form Motor Vehicle Record Search Account Application (PDF) (MV-15D).
 The instructions are on the form.

 Albany, NY 12228

 How will I know my application has been accepted?

 We will review your application.
 If you application is not complete, we will return your application with an explanation that will give you more instructions.

 If your application is complete, we will create an account for you.
-We will send you your account number, password, and user manuals.
+We will send you your account number and password.
 Your seven-digit account number will never change.
-You will enter this account number when you log in to the Dial-in system.
+You will enter this account number when you log in to the DIAL-IN system.